metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 - `description` (String) Description of the component definition.
 - `horizontal_scale_policy` (Attributes) Defines the behavior of horizontal scale. (see [below for nested schema](#nestedatt--spec--component_defs--horizontal_scale_policy))
 - `log_configs` (Attributes List) Specify the logging files which can be observed and configured by cluster users. (see [below for nested schema](#nestedatt--spec--component_defs--log_configs))
-- `monitor` (Attributes) Specify the config that how to monitor the component. (see [below for nested schema](#nestedatt--spec--component_defs--monitor))
 - `pod_spec` (Attributes) Defines the pod spec template of component. (see [below for nested schema](#nestedatt--spec--component_defs--pod_spec))
 - `post_start_spec` (Attributes) Defines the command to be executed when the component is ready, and the command will only be executed once after the component becomes ready. (see [below for nested schema](#nestedatt--spec--component_defs--post_start_spec))
 - `probes` (Attributes) Settings for health checks. (see [below for nested schema](#nestedatt--spec--component_defs--probes))
 - `replication_spec` (Attributes) Defines spec for 'Replication' workloads. (see [below for nested schema](#nestedatt--spec--component_defs--replication_spec))
 - `rsm_spec` (Attributes) Defines workload spec of this component.
-From KB 0.7.0, RSM(ReplicatedStateMachineSpec) will be the underlying CR which powers all kinds of workload in KB.
+From KB 0.7.0, RSM(InstanceSetSpec) will be the underlying CR which powers all kinds of workload in KB.
 RSM is an enhanced stateful workload extension dedicated for heavy-state workloads like databases. (see [below for nested schema](#nestedatt--spec--component_defs--rsm_spec))
 - `script_specs` (Attributes List) Defines the template of scripts. (see [below for nested schema](#nestedatt--spec--component_defs--script_specs))
 - `service` (Attributes) Defines the service spec. (see [below for nested schema](#nestedatt--spec--component_defs--service))
 - `service_ref_declarations` (Attributes List) Used to declare the service reference of the current component. (see [below for nested schema](#nestedatt--spec--component_defs--service_ref_declarations))
+- `sidecar_container_specs` (Map of String) Defines the sidecar containers that will be attached to the component's main container.
 - `stateful_spec` (Attributes) Defines spec for 'Stateful' workloads. (see [below for nested schema](#nestedatt--spec--component_defs--stateful_spec))
 - `stateless_spec` (Attributes) Defines spec for 'Stateless' workloads. (see [below for nested schema](#nestedatt--spec--component_defs--stateless_spec))
 - `switchover_spec` (Attributes) Defines command to do switchover.
 In particular, when workloadType=Replication, the command defined in switchoverSpec will only be executed under the condition of cluster.componentSpecs[x].SwitchPolicy.type=Noop. (see [below for nested schema](#nestedatt--spec--component_defs--switchover_spec))
 - `system_accounts` (Attributes) Defines system accounts needed to manage the component, and the statement to create them. (see [below for nested schema](#nestedatt--spec--component_defs--system_accounts))
 - `volume_protection_spec` (Attributes) Defines settings to do volume protect. (see [below for nested schema](#nestedatt--spec--component_defs--volume_protection_spec))
 - `volume_types` (Attributes List) Used to describe the purpose of the volumes mapping the name of the VolumeMounts in the PodSpec.Container field, such as data volume, log volume, etc. When backing up the volume, the volume can be correctly backed up according to the volumeType.
 For example:  - 'name: data, type: data' means that the volume named 'data' is used to store 'data'. - 'name: binlog, type: log' means that the volume named 'binlog' is used to store 'log'.
 NOTE: When volumeTypes is not defined, the backup function will not be supported, even if a persistent volume has been specified. (see [below for nested schema](#nestedatt--spec--component_defs--volume_types))

+<a id="nestedatt--spec--component_defs--builtin_monitor_container"></a>
+### Nested Schema for `spec.component_defs.builtin_monitor_container`

+Required:

+- `name` (String) Specifies the name of the built-in metrics exporter container.

+Optional:

+- `metrics_path` (String) Specifies the http/https url path to scrape for metrics.
+If empty, Prometheus uses the default value (e.g. '/metrics').
+- `metrics_port` (String) Specifies the port name to scrape for metrics.
+- `protocol` (String) Specifies the schema to use for scraping. 'http' and 'https' are the expected values unless you rewrite the '__scheme__' label via relabeling.
+If empty, Prometheus uses the default value 'http'.

 <a id="nestedatt--spec--component_defs--component_def_ref"></a>
 ### Nested Schema for `spec.component_defs.component_def_ref`